 On a February morning three decades ago, millions of Westerners woke up to read in the news about an unfamiliar concept: a “death fatwa” by the Ayatollah Ruhollah Khomeini, leader of the Iranian Revolution and the founder of the Islamic Republic, against British author Salman Rushdie.
 The reports sent shockwaves throughout the West and made the term fatwa, which in Arabic merely means “legal opinion,” the chilling word that it is for many today.

-Rushdie’s The Satanic Verses, published a few months before United Kingdom, had angered Muslims around the world.
+Rushdie’s The Satanic Verses, published a few months before in the United Kingdom, had angered Muslims around the world.
 But no reaction had yet been as radical as that of Khomeini, whose verdict, as announced on Tehran radio on February 14, 1989, read:

 In the name of Him, the Highest.
 Them is only one God, to whom we shall all return.